Numerical simulation of BSDEs with drivers of quadratic growth: Introduction

 where $g$ is bounded, $f$ is locally Lipschitz and has a quadratic growth with respect to $z$.
-A well-known result is that when $g$ is a Lipschitz function with Lipschitz constant $K_g$, then the process $Z$ is bounded by $C(K_g+1)$ (see Theorem~\ref{borne globale sur Z}).
-So, in this case, the driver of the BSDE is a Lipschitz function with respect to $z$.
-Thereby, a simple idea is to do an approximation of $(Y,Z)$ by the solution $(Y^N,Z^N)$ to the BSDE
+A well-known result is that when $g$ is a Lipschitz function with Lipschitz constant $K_g$, then the process $Z$ is bounded by $C(K_g+1)$ (see Theorem \ref{borne globale sur Z}).
+So, in this case, the driver of the BSDE is a Lipschitz function with respect to $z$ and we are able to use standard results about discretization of BSDEs.
+Because of the above observation, this paper will focus on the case that the terminal function $g$ is not Lipschitz.
+To obtain our main results, we will assume that $g$ is an $\alpha$-H\" {o}lder function but it is also possible to adapt our methods when $g$ is not $\alpha$-H\"{o}lder; for example, Remark \ref {exemple_indicatrice} deals with the case of an indicator function of a smooth domain.
+Let us notice that the time approximation of BSDEs with an irregular terminal function has already been studied by Gobet and Makhlouf \cite{Gobet-Makhlouf-09} when the generator is a Lipschitz function with respect to $z$.